mwenge/gridrunner/README.md

 <img src="https://www.mobygames.com/images/covers/l/34991-gridrunner-commodore-64-front-cover.jpg" height=300><img src="https://user-images.githubusercontent.com/58846/103443482-9fb16180-4c57-11eb-9403-4968bd16287f.gif" height=300>

-This is the disassembled and [commented source code] for the 1982 Commodore 64 port of Gridrunner by Jeff Minter.
+This is the disassembled and [commented source code] for the 1982 Vic 20 (and Commodore 64 port) of Gridrunner by Jeff Minter.

 You can play Gridrunner in your browser at [https://gridrunner.xyz].
 (Ctrl key is 'Fire', Arrow Keys to move.)